 What do you call the chance to touch a human brain, dance with friends, practice with athletic tape and extract the DNA of a strawberry?

 If you’re a fourth-grader at Wilbur Elementary in Bear, you call it a very cool day at Inspiretist, an event designed to get students thinking about science in new ways.
-The inaugural event, held last month at Wilbur, part of the Christina School District, included more than two dozen University of Delaware staff, faculty and graduate students who showed how they use science on a daily basis.
+The inaugural event, held last month at Wilbur, part of the Colonial School District, included more than two dozen University of Delaware staff, faculty and graduate students who showed how they use science on a daily basis.
 The College of Health Sciences boasted the most attendees from UD.

 Whether it was passing around a human brain as Jean-Philippe Laurenceau, professor in Department of Psychological and Brain Sciences, did – to gasps and squeals from curious students – or wheeling in a skeleton sidekick for a quick anatomy lesson, like athletic trainers Dan Watson and Steven Browne, UD faculty and students provided the kind of science lessons students don’t typically find in a textbook.